 At Dr. Bock Low Vision, we'll be happy to advise on the perfect high-quality and protective pair of sunglasses to suit your needs and personal style.

-To learn more about the eye care services we offer or to schedule an eye exam, contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys today!
+To learn more about the eye care services we offer or to schedule an eye exam, contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California today!

 #1: Should I wear sunglasses even when it’s not sunny outside?

 Yes!
 You should wear your sunglasses whenever outdoors during the day, even on an overcast, winter day.
 UV light can pass through clouds and reflect off surfaces like car windows and pavement.